Resolving the formation of & transformations and transport within self-assembled energy materials in space and time

-Welcome to the research group of Naomi S. Ginsberg, Associate Professor of Chemistry and Physics, UC Berkeley!
+Welcome to the research group of Naomi S. Ginsberg, Professor of Chemistry and Physics, UC Berkeley!

-We are pushing the limits of spatially resolved spectroscopy and time resolved microscopy in multiple modalities, tailored to answer fundamental and challenging questions that span chemistry, physics, and biology.
+We are pushing the limits of multimodal measurement science to answer fundamental and challenging multiscale questions that span physics, chemistry, biology, and materials science.

-- How can we investigate the optical properties of soft matter and biological systems well below the diffraction limit?
-Can the nanoscale dynamics of both matter and energy in these systems be studied non-invasively in real-time?
+- How can we investigate the properties of soft matter well below the optical diffraction limit?
+Can the nanoscale dynamics of both matter and energy in these systems be studied non-invasively and in real-time?

 Addressing these questions has driven us to develop a suite of spectroscopic imaging tools that leverage a wide range of light-matter interactions and span visible light, X-ray, and electron optics, enabling us to follow how energy and matter move at their characteristic length and time scales.
 Please consult the Research page for additional detail.

 We acknowledge support from the National Science Foundation via the STROBE Science and Technology Center for Realtime Imaging, the Department of Energy Basic Energy Sciences under contracts DE-SC0019375, DE-SC0019140, DE-SC0021266, and DE-AC02-05CH11231, the David and Lucile Packard Foundation, the Camille and Henry Dreyfus Foundation, the Alfred P. Sloan Foundation, and the Kavli Energy Nanosciences Institute.